 In another life, maybe we would have been happy.

 I sighed to myself, trekking up the old creaky steps to the front door.
 Goosebumps flooded over my arms as I walked over the old worn floor, my nose wrinkling at the sad attempt my sister had made to repaint the walls.
 I had remembered them being a dark green color, though now, a sickly yellow color stared back at me.
 I assumed it was in attempt to 'cheer up the place' or something equally pointless.
 I didn't care about the cosmetics of the house, just that it was functional.
 This was meant to be my new beginning.

 "Jamie... hi."
 I said breathlessly.
 Today I wore a pair of faded old jeans and a plain gray baggy shirt.
 I hadn't even taken a shower.
+I tried to tame my wild honey curls to look a little less homeless.
+I gave up my efforts when my fingers snarled through them and yanked at my scalp.
 I did not expect to see him today.
 Hell, I didn't expect to see him at all.
-I inwardly smacked myself for not attempting to look a little less homeless.
+I inwardly smacked myself for not attempting to look a little less like trash.

 "Your sister told me you were coming today."
-Jamie stated, pointing out what I was obviously thinking to myself.
+Jamie stated, tipping his head.
 "I have the keys to the place and she wanted me to show you how to set the security alarm."